neemzy/patchwork/README.md

 ## Structure and installation

-All code that could possibly handle inheritance/dispatching in one way or another (which includes PHP classes, basic LESS stylesheets and [NicEdit](http://nicedit.com/), a JavaScript WYSIWYG editor) is contained into the framework's **core**, available as a separate package.
+All code that could possibly handle inheritance/dispatching in one way or another (which includes PHP classes, basic LESS stylesheets and [NicEdit](http://nicedit.com/), a JavaScript WYSIWYG editor) is contained into the framework's **core**, available [as a separate package](https://github.com/neemzy/patchwork-core).
 The framework's repository itself is mainly a sample app - about pizzas - designed to help you getting started quickly.

 The best way to start is to use Composer, which will clone that repository and install all required dependencies (make sure Composer and NPM are installed first) :

 ```
-composer create-project neemzy/patchwork pizza
+composer create-project neemzy/patchwork -s dev [directory] && cd $_
 ```

+You must use the `-s dev` option to match Patchwork's `minimum-stability` flag, which is required to provide the latest version of some packages (such as Behat 3).

+After installing dependencies, the installer will ask you if you want to remove Git history from the repository.
+You want to agree to that, since you are building your own project and not contributing to this one !

 You then have to check a few steps :